 The Scones ★★★★★♥

-I’ll say it straight away; these are the best scones I ever had at London hotel.
+I’ll say it straight away; these are the best scones I ever had at a London hotel.
 They were perfectly baked and served warm, with the obligatory clotted cream.

 The Marco Polo gelée (made with the eponymous tea from Mariage Frères, lemon and spices) is the nicest homemade jam I have ever tasted, so it’s a stunning combo!